 Laurel shares her writing skills and provides insights into the world of publishing books and articles.
 She can discuss how to research effectively, how to make a true event into a story, how to conduct interviews, and revisions, among other topics.
 She takes participants through the process and shows how an idea becomes a book or series of articles, what’s necessary to get it into shape changes over time, and what happens after publication.

 To schedule a school visit, please contact Laurel at Laurel (at) LaurelNeme.com

 Fees are flexible.

 Short bio for Laurel:

-Laurel Neme writes regularly for National Geographic and is the author of Orangutan Houdini, a children’s picture book endorsed by Biruté Mary Galdikas that tells the true story of an ape that outsmarts his zookeeper, and Animal Investigators: How the World's First Wildlife Forensics Lab is Solving Crimes and Saving Endangered Species, a non-fiction “CSI for wildlife” for adults with a foreword by Richard Leakey and endorsed by Jane Goodall.
+Laurel Neme writes regularly for National Geographic and New York Times Magazine for Kids.
+She is the author of The Elephant's New Shoe, a children’s picture book about the rescue of an elephant who needs a prosthetic foot, and Animal Investigators: How the World's First Wildlife Forensics Lab is Solving Crimes and Saving Endangered Species, a non-fiction “CSI for wildlife” for adults with a foreword by Richard Leakey and endorsed by Jane Goodall.
 Laurel has appeared on ABC News Nightline, NPR's Science Friday,WCAX and VPR's Vermont Edition. among others.
 She’s traveled widely across Africa and volunteers close to home at Outreach for Earth Stewardship helping to rehabilitate raptors.
 She has a PhD from Princeton University.